Dimitris Mitropanos: North American Tour (2010)

 Mitropanos performed a North American Tour for the first time in 13 years since his last visit to the United States.
 During his tour, he performed a concert on 1 July 2010 at Radio City Music Hall in front of a near capacity crowd.
 He performed many of his famous songs that had been written in the earlier stages of his career as well as more recent songs which continue to be popular among Greeks, such as "Roza", "Panta gelastoi", "Ta Ladadika" and many more.
 It was at this concert that he was accompanied by the Greek folk singer Margarita Zorbala, whose music is well known in their mutual homeland.
 Mitropanos concluded his concert with a passionate performance of his famous song "Alimono", with all in attendance giving him a standing ovation as he walked off the stage.
 As is commonplace among Greeks to show appreciation for a singer's performance at the conclusion of a concert, chants of "kialo" followed, meaning "more".

 Following his performance at Radio City, Mitropanos cancelled the remainder of his North American tour.
 Greek news outlets such as ERT reported that Mitropanos was apparently ill and could not finish his tour.

 Death

-On 17 April 2012, Mitropanos was rushed to the Igia Athens hospital after he suffered a heart attack earlier that morning.
-He had insomnia and showed signs of a pulmonary edema, from which he died of later on that day.
+On 17 April 2012, Mitropanos was rushed at Ygeia Hospital after he suffered a heart attack earlier that morning.
+He had insomnia and showed signs of a pulmonary edema, from which he died of later on that day, at age 64.
 He was buried in First Cemetery of Athens, not far from the singer Rita Sakellariou.
 Mitropanos was survived by his two daughters and his wife, Venia.
 Mitropanos instructed his family not to accept a state funeral if it was offered.
 It was indeed offered and his family declined the offer and covered the costs of the funeral themselves.